 Beyene had failed conventional treatment with surgery, chemotherapy and radiation.
 He had no other options and limited time to live, Macchiarini says.

-In an odd twist that undoubtedly has saved his life, Beyene, an Eritrean father of two, was studying geology in Iceland when his cancer struck.
+In an odd twist that undoubtedly has saved his life, Andemariam, an Eritrean father of two, was studying geology in Iceland when his cancer struck.
 Dr. Tomas Gudbjardsson, an Icelandic surgeon, had heard about Macchiarini's pioneering work in transplanting tracheas from brain-dead donors over the past three years.

 Gudbjardsson referred him to Macchiarini, a globe-trotting surgeon now based in Stockholm.
 The Icelandic doctor assisted in the 12-hour operation that replaced Beyene's trachea on June 9.